Internet pornography: Legal status

 In response to concerns with regard to children accessing age-inappropriate content, the adult industry, through the Association of Sites Advocating Child Protection (ASACP), began a self-labeling initiative called the Restricted to Adults label (RTA).
 This label is recognized by many web filtering products and is entirely free to use.

 Most employers have distinct policies against the accessing of any kind of online pornographic material from company computers, in addition to which some have also installed comprehensive filters and logging software in their local computer networks.

-One area of internet pornography that has been the target of the strongest efforts at curtailment is child pornography.
-Because of this, most internet pornography websites based in the U.S. have a notice on their front page that they comply with 18 USC Section 2257, which requires the keeping of records regarding the age of the people depicted in photographs, along with displaying the Name of the company record keeper.
+One area of Internet pornography that has been the target of the strongest efforts at curtailment is child pornography.
+Because of this, most Internet pornography websites based in the U.S. have a notice on their front page that they comply with 18 USC Section 2257, which requires the keeping of records regarding the age of the people depicted in photographs, along with displaying the name of the company record keeper.
 Some site operators outside the U.S. have begun to include this compliance statement on their websites as well.

 On April 8, 2008 Evil Angel and its owner John Stagliano were charged in federal court with multiple counts of obscenity.
 One count was for, "using an interactive computer service to display an obscene movie trailer in a manner available to a person under 18 years of age."

+More than a dozen U.S. states have enacted laws requiring age verification to access online pornography.
+United Kingdom also does a similar thing and France, Spain, Italy, Denmark and Greece as for test by 2025 as for Online Safety Act 2023 and EU Digital Services.
+The UK one will also include all the internet including social media like Discord, Reddit and X, gaming platforms like Steam, Xbox and more.

 Web filters and blocking software

 A variety of content-control, parental control and filtering software is available to block pornography and other classifications of material from particular computers or (usually company-owned) networks.
-Commercially available Web filters include Bess, Net Nanny, SeeNoEvil, SurfWatch, and others.
+Commercially available Web filters include Bess, Net Nanny, SurfWatch, SeeNoEvil, and others.
 Various work-arounds and bypasses are available for some of these products; Peacefire is one of the most notable clearinghouses for such countermeasures.